 In the last two decades, I have spent in the book public relations industry, I have seen critical changes in how we work with the media – from reporters and editors at magazines and newspapers and freelancers writing for any number of publications to producers and hosts at local and national TV all the way to the rampant popularity of the podcast in the last few years – being able to quickly get in touch with these key players at a moment’s notice to secure coverage for our clients is critical.
 But with tens of thousands of media working hard around the world, often changing beats or moving to different publications or networks, it can be daunting for even the most seasoned publicist to keep track of who is current, who is available, and who is ready to cover their client and their book.

 Long gone are of the days of the Rolodex (did I just date myself here?).
 Welcome to the media database.

 What is a media database you ask?
-A media database is a directory of information about specific people who work in the various forms of media – radio, television, newspapers, magazines, blogs, websites and more.
-It’s a digital tool that allows publicity, marketing or other communications professionals to search and find the contact information for the right people to reach out to when seeking earned media coverage for their clients.
-In the last couple of years, additions like analytics, clippings and social media have been integrated into these databases to provide a one-stop shop for your media outreach needs.
+A media database is a directory of information about specific people who work in various forms of media – radio, television, newspapers, magazines, blogs, websites, and more.
+It’s a digital tool that allows publicity, marketing, or other communications professionals to search and find the contact information for the right people to reach out to when seeking earned media coverage for their clients.
+In the last couple of years, additions like analytics, clippings, and social media have been integrated into these databases to provide a one-stop shop for your media outreach needs.

 According to a survey by Muck Rack, media databases are the most used tool among PR professionals, with 69 percent naming databases as the tool they spend the most time using on an average day (I can vouch for that!).